How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 Each of these activities is a trigger that can overstimulate a child with sensory processing disorder.

-At the same time, these are obviously things that should not be avoided.
+At the same time, these are obviously self care tasks that your child can’t avoid.

-If your child is struggling with such things, self care skills pediatric therapy can help.
+If your child is facing difficulties with such things, self care skills therapy can help.

 They’re Exceptionally Picky Eaters

-This might especially be the case if you notice it’s not just taste, but texture that your child is extremely sensitive to.
+This might especially be the case if you notice that your child is particularly sensitive to both the taste and texture of certain foods.

 Their reaction to a surprising texture can range from refusing to eat the food, to immediately vomiting based on the severity of their overstimulation.